Kimola/kimola-cognitive-api-documentation/README.md

   Even if the id you send to this method is not null or unique, you will not get an error.
 Kimola does not guarantee a sequential response.
 Please make sure that the id you enter is unique.

-  Batch input size must be lower than 100.
-The maximum number of actions allowed in a single batch request is 100.
-There are many cases where you want to accomplish a variety of work in the Kimola Cogntive API but want to minimize the number of HTTP requests you make.
-To make development easier, Kimola provides a batch API that enables developers to perform multiple “actions” by making only a single HTTP request.